celevitz/touRnamentofchampions/README.md

 ### 5d.
 Judges

-If a judge scores for multiple rounds across one episode, they will appear more than once in an episode.
-So unique identifier is `season`-`episode`-`round`.
+The unique identifier is `season`-`episode`, even though a judge may judge more than one round in an episode.

 - `season`: Season number
 - `episode`: Episode number
-- `round`: Stage of the tournament: Round 1, Round 2, Quarterfinals, Semifinals, Final
 - `judge`: Name of guest judge

 ``` r